 top of page

-There are many lessons you can learn about God’s role in your life by reading the Bible.
-You will see that He did not intend for you to go through life aimlessly or alone.
+There are many lessons you can learn about God's role in your life by reading the Bible.
+You'll see that He didn't intend for us to go through life aimlessly.

-Although in life we are dealt with trials, setbacks, obstacles, disappointments, and more; you will learn that they are all part of the process of making us stronger, wiser, and more dependent on God and eventually you will have and become what is yours and what you are supposed to be.
+Although in life we are dealt with trials, setbacks, obstacles, disappointments, and more, you’ll learn that they’re all part of the process of making us stronger, wiser, and more dependent on God.
+And eventually you’ll have what is yours and become what you're supposed to be.

 Exodus 7:1-2